juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 <p align="justify"> last update: 2023-12-11 1830 </p>

-The following describes the steps to apply metadata tags to photos from the Truman Library Photo Database (PDB).
+The following describes the steps to apply IPTC metadata tags to photos from the Truman Library Photo Database (PDB).

 ### Steps required before the tagging process can begin